 My parents legally immigrated to the United States after World War II to escape communism which was descending over Eastern Europe.
 Individuals who have legally immigrated to the United States have helped make America great.
 While legal immigration helps improve America, illegal immigration is causing widespread issues and an insult to Americans who waited in line and came here legally.

 Citizens across the United States are fed up with widespread illegal immigration, and it is no longer an isolated problem for border states.
 We need to enforce the immigration laws we have and not randomly select what laws the federal government will enforce.
 I support fully securing our border.

 In the Maryland Senate, I voted against the Dream Act, a policy that gives discounted and taxpayer subsidized in-state college tuition rates to students who are not here legally.
-I will also oppose this measure that has been talked about in Washington DC.
+I will also oppose this measure in Congress.
 Legal residents of Maryland have a hard time affording college in these tough economic times.
 I do not support giving tuition discounts to students who are not legally present in Maryland or the United States.

-Social Security current recipients are protected until the mid 2030s under the current system.
-To preserve the system for the next generation we need to consider gradually increasing the retirement age to reflect increases in the average lifespan as social security was established in the middle of the last century.
-The cost of living increases must also be adjusted to reflect the expenses of senior citizens.
+Current recipients of Social Security are protected until the mid 2030s under the current system.
+To preserve the system for the next generation we need to consider gradually increasing the full benefit retirement age to reflect increases in the average lifespan (as social security was established in the middle of the last century when life expectancy was much lower than it is today).
+The cost of living increases must also be adjusted to reflect the true expenses of senior citizens.

 We have to maintain the current Medicare program for everyone who is now aged 55 and older, without any cut in benefits.
 For those 54 and younger, we need to redesign Medicare for the 21st century by considering a “premium subsidy option” comparable to the options that currently exist for Medicare Part D. That will ensure that the Medicare program stays viable throughout this century.
 Health care savings accounts may be an important part of guaranteeing adequate healthcare in retirement.